WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

-= Recommended Plugins to Extend Edwiser Bridge’s Features - =
+= Recommended Plugins to Extend Edwiser Bridgeâ€™s Features - =

 = Why we need to extend the functionality? =
 If you wish to create a complete eCommerce shopfront to sell your Moodle courses.